philc/vimium/README.md

 In `master`, but not yet released:

-- Swap global and local marks; for example:
+- (1.62.1) Swap global and local marks.
-    - `map X Marks.activateCreateMode swap`, and
-    - `map Y Marks.activateGotoMode swap`.
   In a browser, some people find global marks more useful than local marks.
-(1.62.1)
+  Example:

+    map X Marks.activateCreateMode swap
+    map Y Marks.activateGotoMode swap

 1.62 (2017-12-09)